Guided Mindful Running | Mountain Views | Wildflowers | Lakefront Lodge | Alpine + Forest Singletrack Trails

 Day 1 Thursday | Arrivals + Shake Out Run

 Your retreat package includes a pick up from the local airport to take you directly to the Lodge at Whitefish Lake, where the retreat is taking place.
-After checking into your room, meet your retreat leader for the retreat’s Opening Meeting at 2 p.m..
+Meet your retreat leader for the retreat’s Opening Meeting at 2 p.m..
 Come dressed ready to run as we’ll depart for today’s shake out run soon after the meeting wraps.
 During the meeting, you’ll officially meet your fellow retreat participants and review the retreat intention and flow with your retreat leader.
-At 3 p.m., you’ll have a chance to return to your room to drop off any extra items and your Run Wild Retreats Gift Bag before meeting our guides in front of the lobby area for a short drive to today’s run location at Beaver Lake.
+At 3 p.m., you’ll have a chance to check into your room before meeting our guides in front of the lobby area for a short drive to today’s run location at Beaver Lake.

 Today’s “shake out” trail run is designed to help you get grounded and burn off any nervous energy.
 Your retreat leader will present the key aspects of the Power Posture as a foundation for your mindful running practice in the days to come.
 These techniques will be especially valuable if you’re new to trail running.
 Then you’ll enjoy a relaxed run on these smooth, easy trails.
 After the run, we’ll return to the lodge, where you have plenty of free time to freshen up before we gather for dinner in the dining room.
 Near the end of dinner, your retreat leader will review important information for tomorrow’s run in terms of what to bring and what to wear for the conditions.